afska/gba-link-connection/docs/wireless_adapter.md

 ⚠️ Note that when having more than 2 connected adapters, data is not transferred between different guests.
 If a guest wants to tell something to another guest, it has to talk first with the host with `SendData`, and then the host needs to relay that information to the other guest.

 ⚠️ After calling this command, the host sends the data automatically.
 Guests only **schedule** the data transfer, but they don't do it until the host sends something.
 This is problematic because the command "overrides" previously scheduled transfers, so calling two consecutive `SendData`s on the guest side would result in data loss.
 I believe this is why most games use `SendDataWait`.

+⚠️ The receive buffer size is 1 packet on both sides, so if a host performs 3 consecutive `SendData` calls, a `ReceiveData` on a client will only receive the last one.

+⚠️ This command can also be used with one header and **no data**.
+In this case, it will resend the last N bytes (based on the header) of the last packet.

 #### SendDataWait - `0x25`